Ride adjustments made it unsafe before teen’s deadly fall, report says - NewsBreak

 The 14-year-old died on March 24 after he fell from the Orlando FreeFall while visiting the park with a friend’s family.
 The ride had only been in operation for less than six months and was inspected in December, according to the Florida Department of Agriculture and Consumer Services.

 The incident called the ride’s safety protocols into question.
-Ride analyst Ken Martin said that the 14-year-old never should have been able to get on the ride in the first place since he exceeded the ride’s limit of 287 pounds.ALSO ON WJBF Florida hires forensic engineering firm to investigate deadly fall from tower ride
+Ride analyst Ken Martin said that the 14-year-old never should have been able to get on the ride in the first place since he exceeded the ride’s limit of 287 pounds.‘Terrifying’: Amusement park ride stalls midair with people onboard

 The Quest Engineering report determined that there was no mechanical or electrical failure of the ride itself.